 You have managed to secure a place in college and now it’s time to find somewhere to live.
 Finding accommodation at this time of year can be a challenge, as there is often an influx of new and returning college students.
 Although it can be tempting, you should not sign a tenancy agreement or pay a deposit for the first place you see - take some time to view other properties and find somewhere that can best meet your needs.
-All landlords are required to register their tenancies with the RTB.
-You can check online to see if the previous tenancies have been registered, or you can ask the landlord when they will be registering the tenancy.
+All landlords who rent to students are required to register their tenancies with the RTB.
+You can check online to see if your tenancy has been registered, or you can ask the landlord when they will be registering the tenancy.

 When viewing accommodation available to rent, remember that a landlord or agent can't discriminate against you because of your age, gender or sexual orientation.
 Click here for more information about the equality legislation that covers private rented accommodation.